Search programs

 Choose your area of study

-This degree combines healthcare and technology, so students learn about health insurance, finance, managed care, data management, legal issues, medical terminology, pharmacology, and data analysis.
+This degree is typically offered as a Bachelor of Science.
+A bachelor’s in health informatics program combines healthcare and technology, so students learn about health insurance, finance, managed care, data management, legal issues, medical terminology, pharmacology, and data analysis.
 A degree in health informatics often doesn’t involve a concentration.
 However, some schools allow for customizations through elective courses.
-It’s wise to check whether potential schools offer any flexibility.
+If you already know exactly what kind of role you would like to have after you graduate, look for programs that closely match these career goals.

 Research schools and programs